10 Toxic Foods for Cats You Should Avoid at All Costs

 Raw eggs pose multiple risks to cats, including:

-• Biotin deficiency due to the avidin in raw egg whites
+• Biotin deficiency caused by the enzyme avidin in raw egg whites

 • Digestive issues